Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?

 Instant Pot Burn Guide:

-- A. What Does Instant Pot Burn Message Mean?
+- 1. What is Instant Pot Burn Message?

-- B. Why Does My Instant Pot Says Burn?
+- 2. Why Does My Instant Pot Says Burn?

-- C. What to Do When There’s Instant Pot Burn Error?
+- 3. What to Do When Instant Pot Says Burn?

 *Note: We’ve been hearing & seeing some new Instant Pots triggering the Burn Message even when users didn’t make any of the mistakes below.
 This has even happened to some experienced Instant Pot users who were using their usual tried & true recipes in their newly purchased Instant Pots.
 We have yet to confirm with the Instant Pot Company if they have made adjustments to their newest Instant Pots.

-The Burn Code on Instant Pot simply means there’s an Instant Pot Overheat Error.
+The Burn Message on Instant Pot simply means there’s an Instant Pot Overheat Error.

 Instant Pot has a built-in “burn-protection” mechanism that prevents users from burning food in the Instant Pot.